-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-Special Feature: Don't Let This Happen to You: Don't Confuse Absolute Advantage and
+Special Feature: Don't Let This Happen to You: Don't Confuse Absolute Advantage and Comparative Advantage

-Comparative Advantage

 75) Is it possible for a firm to have a comparative advantage in producing something without having an absolute advantage?
 Why or why not?